Tamara Gee: Recent years

 After moving part-time to Italy with her husband, in 2011 Gee and her husband co-founded and co-created Nebu Milano, an Italian cosmetic brand that sells 24 carat golden plated cosmetics with Swarovski Crystal elements.
 Gee is the spokeswoman, creative director and co-owner of the brand which was launched in Milan on November 21, 2013, in Mazzolari perfumeries.
 Gee and Nebu Milano have been featured in various Italian magazines, including Vogue Italia released during fashion week in Milan, Reve Italian Beauty Magazine, a 2014 edition of Italian magazine "Shopping For You" and fashion and beauty magazine "Milano World", where Gee was on the cover and reviewed as the perfect fit of beauty and talent in representing the brand, comparing her vocal capacity to Celine Dion.
 Gee and the brand have also been featured in Polish editions of Elle, InStyle, Gala and Twoj Styl, where the brand won Best New Brand of the year 2014 at the magazines' annual gala event.
 Gee was also on the cover of Shopping For You in 2011.
 In November 2014, Gee was showcased in various articles related to the brand in Milano World magazine.
 As of 2016, Nebu Milano is available in perfumeries around the world.
 Gee has combined the creativity and ownership of the brand with her music.

 Voice

 Tamara is a soprano with a vocal range that spans over four octaves and is known for her powerful belt and strong vocal tambour.
 She has been named the next Celine Dion.

 Personal life

-Tamara Gee is currently living in Los Angeles and traveling to a variety of countries globally for concerts and appearances related to Nebu Milano.
+Tamara Gee is living in Los Angeles and traveling to a variety of countries globally for concerts and appearances related to Nebu Milano.